 After comprehending all the comparison aspects, we can conclude the following:

 - Become adaptable to a various work environment

 - Less frequent job transfer

-We hope this comparison helps you understand which to choose from Bank PO vs Bank SO.
-If there are any further queries, please mention in the comment section below.
+We hope the comparison helps the aspirants in choosing their carrer paths between Bank PO and Bank SO.
+If there are any further queries, please mention them in the comment section below.